fGancedo/fGancedo/README.md

 Hi!
 I’m Facu Gancedo.
 I’m a former canoe slalom competitor, now studying Data Science.
-I'm interested in the efficient and responsible use of data to make decisions, sports analytics and math, specially if it is related to Calculus.
+I'm interested in the use of data to make decisions, sports analytics and math, specially if it is related to Calculus.
 I’m currently learning C++ and Python